We focus on the following areas:

 We have published, with Stephen Johnson, a new 3D molecular similarity method (called eSim) that directly incorporates Coulombic field comparison with surface-shape and hydrogen-bonding comparison.
 It is both faster and more accurate that commonly used alternatives, both for virtual screening and pose prediction.
 The paper is entitled “Electrostatic-field and surface-shape similarity for virtual screening and pose prediction.”

-We have published a paper with colleagues from Merck entitled “XGen: Real-Space Fitting of Complex Ligand Conformational Ensembles to X‐ray Electron Density Maps.”
+We have published a second paper with colleagues from Merck looking at peptide macrocycle strain energetics in the context of xGen refined conformational ensembles.
+This follows the paper entitled “XGen: Real-Space Fitting of Complex Ligand Conformational Ensembles to X‐ray Electron Density Maps.”
 We show that conformational ensembles, without atom-specific B-factors, are better models for ligands in terms of both fit to X-ray density and strain energy.
-Ligand refinement is demonstrated on a large set of macrocycles, and de novo fitting is demonstrated on a set of non-macrocyclic small molecules.
-The xGen approach offers a new paradigm for ligand modeling within X-ray diffraction data.

 JCAMD: QuanSA Affinity Prediction Method